videlec/aims-python-rwanda-2016/README.md

 Beyond the material available in this repository, you might want to consult:

+- The "Help" menu available in each Jupyter worksheet
-- [Python 3 documentation](https://docs.python.org/3/): contains a tutorial for Python3 as well as the description of all modules of the standard library
+- [Python 3 documentation](https://docs.python.org/3/): contains among others a tutorial for Python3 and a complete description the standard Python library
 - [Scipy lectures](http://www.scipy-lectures.org/): Python tutorial in 3 sections starting from learning Python up to using advanced features of scipy and pandas
 - [Scipy website](http://scipy.org/): information about the SciPY stack.
 Contains links to other resources.
 - [Project Euler](https://projecteuler.net/): more than 500 exercises that have to be solved with a computer